Do the children actually go outside in all weather? When is it too hot or too cold?

 What does “character-free” mean exactly?

 Teachers find that children who experience higher amounts of screen time can often get ‘stuck’ in character-based role play at school (e.g., playing Star Wars, Cinderella, Frozen) rather than engaging in collaborative and creative imaginative play with peers.
-We redirect the children to create their own stories and play their own games by promoting ‘character-free’ play through open-ended materials they use and encouraging plain clothes (without characters like Cinderella, etc) to help diminish the chances of getting ‘stuck’.
-This helps the children be creative and resourceful, using their own imaginations to fuel their play and to problem-solve challenges they encounter organically.
+We redirect children to create their own stories and play their own games by promoting ‘character-free’ play through open-ended materials they use and by encouraging plain clothes (without characters like Cinderella, etc) to help diminish the chances of getting ‘stuck’.
+This helps them be creative and resourceful, using their own imaginations to fuel their play and to problem-solve challenges they encounter organically.
+Note: there is a distinction between mythical/storybook creatures/made-up superheroes and “characters” that are marketed for children based on tv shows, movies, or video games.
+The former is allowed at school while the latter is redirected.

 What’s your disciplinary approach?